BusyginArtem/ping-pong-game/README.md

+# React + TypeScript + Vite

-# ping-pong-game
+# Ping-Pong Game

 The ping-pong game in a browser using React, TypeScript and Vite